 The school provides a program of professional training accredited by the Council on Social Work Education at the baccalaureate and master's degree levels, aimed at developing effective intervention in multiple systems and using professional social work values and ethics.
 It also offers a Ph.D. program, which prepares students to conduct research that contributes to the knowledge base of social work, to be leaders in setting policy and practice, and to teach in colleges and universities.
 In addition, the School of Social Work administers the programs listed below.

-Certificate and Minor in Aging Studies
+Certificate and Minor in Aging and Longevity Studies

 Certificate in Critical Cultural Competence